OHBA-analysis/osl-docs/pages/docs/opt.md

 ---
 layout: default
-title: OPT (OSL's Preprocessing Tool)
+title: Preprocessing - OPT
 resource: true
 categories: documentation
 ---

-OPT is a fully automated pipeline for preprocessing MEG data.
+OPT (OSL's Preprocessing Tool) is a fully automated pipeline for preprocessing MEG data.
 This automates as many of the analysis decisions as possible, and allows easy (though still robust, efficient and valid) analysis, whilst giving some flexibility if needed.

 * TOC
 {:toc}

 OPT runs through the following pipeline steps (some of which can be optionally turned off):

-- For _Elekta Neuromag_ data: Runs the "Double Maxfilter Procedure" (to help Maxfilter with detection of bad channels):
+- For _Elekta Neuromag_ data: Runs the "Double [Maxfilter](preprocessing-maxfilter.md) Procedure" (to help Maxfilter with detection of bad channels):
     - Runs Maxfilter without SSS (with some intermediate downsampling to help with disk space/RAM)
     - Conversion of non-SSS data into SPM format
     - Automated detection of bad channels